joshdaos/3D_project/README.md

-# 3 Dimensional Project
+# 3 Dimensional Portfolio Hub Project

-Currently deciding to either build a game or a Portfolio Hub
+Currently in progress, building a hub that holds my latest projects.